panjie484/fusion_factory_test/README.md

 # fusion_factory_test

-## General:
+## General

 For saving time, I only use the Required Fields, and what this test needs to save into the database.

 Big Commerce Client on lib/big_commerce/client.rb
 Big Commerce Services on lib/big_commerce/service.rb

-Categories, Products, ProductImages services are under /services receiver.rb for get_all_records, get_a_record, and save on the database pusher.rb for create a new record on Big Commerce
+Categories, Products, ProductImages services are under /services
+receiver.rb for get_all_records, get_a_record, and save on the database
+pusher.rb for create a new record on Big Commerce

 I didn't write the codes for update and removement, because they are similar ways.